HarvardPL/datalog-synth-smt-asp-artifact/README.md

 ## TODO

-- Write scripts for each of the experiments
+- Write scripts for section 7.5 experiments
 - Clean up scripts directory
+- Instructions on how to view PDFs
+- Come up with better format for tables
 - Test scripts